microsoft/Mastering-the-Marketplace/saas/README.md

 [Video](https://youtu.be/eizdN6XNyvw)

 See the SaaS Fulfillment REST API in action as we send it through its paces using Postman.
 You’ll learn how to authenticate with Azure Active Directory, resolve and activate subscriptions just like your Landing Page does, and see many other features of the API.

+This module prepares you for working with the language-specific client libraries.

 This modules requires you to have knowledge of [Application Registrations in AAD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).